alessandriniluca/postget/README.md

 - `until_time` (`str`): String of the time until which the tweets will be returned.
 Format: timestamp in SECONDS, UTC time.
 Temporarily supported only for mode `1`
 - `headless` (`bool` if imported, just type `--headles` if called from command line): If specified, runs the browser in headless mode
 - `chromedriver` (`str`): custom path to the chromedriver. if not specified, the code will try to find automatically the path of `chromedriver`
+- `mail` (`str`): email of the account, required since sometimes could be asked to insert it to verify the account

 A couple of words on advenced filters: